RasmussenLab/vamb/README.md

 __If you can't import Vamb to Python__

 This can happen if you miss any of the dependencies.
-If it raises an error that you can't import `vambtools`, you probably need to compile the \_vambtools.pyx file yourself:
+If it raises an error that you can't import `vambtools`, you probably need to compile the vambtools source file yourself.
+Either compile the `src/_vambtools.c` source file using whatever C compiler you want to, or compile the `src/_vambtools.pyx`.
+To do the latter:

 * Make sure you have the Python package Cython installed.
-* Go to the src/ directory in the vamb directory
+* Go to the `src/` directory in the vamb directory
 * run `python build_vambtools.py build_ext --inplace` to do the compilation with the `build_vambtools.py` script
 * This will create a binary file.
 On my computer it's called `_vambtools.cpython-36m-x86_64-linux-gnu.so` but this will depend on your Python version and OS.
 Move this binary file to the parent directory, i.e. the `vamb` diretory.
 You can rename it to something nicer like `_vambtools.so` if you want, but it's not necessary.
-* You can now import Vamb.
+* You should now be able to import Vamb.

 # Quickstart